carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 Key findings:
 - Casual members ride more frequently at Friday, for longer ride length
 - Members ride more frequently on Sunday, for shorter ride length
-- Members ride higher mean ride length on weekends
+- Higher mean ride length values for members are on weekends
 - The lower mean ride length for casual members is on Monday
 - There are more rides of casual members on weekends than during week days.
 At the opposite, there are more rides of members during week days than weekends
 - Only circa of 14% total rides are casual members